thepisgahgeographer/PHP_Wizardry/README.md

 Site Map:

-- index.html -> Home landing page from which all sit navigation begins.
+- index.html -> Home landing page from which all site navigation begins.
 General Information and Links to other parts of the site are found here.
-- Reservable_Rooms.html -> Room reservation information including descirptions and the ability to navigate to the account creation pages.
+- Reservable_Rooms.html -> Room reservation information including descriptions and the ability to navigate to the account creation pages.